bensmithett/style/README.md

 # style

-CSS architecture patterns that I've found myself using on every project lately.
+A starting point for scalable, maintainable CSS architecture.

 - [Compass](http://compass-style.org/)
 - [SMACSS](http://smacss.com/) with [BEM](http://bem.info/method/)-inspired syntax for modifiers & subcomponents
 - Mobile first responsive grid with [Susy](http://susy.oddbird.net/)
 - [Normalize.css](http://necolas.github.com/normalize.css/)
-- Seperately rendered stylesheet for Old IE
+- A standalone stylesheet for old IE generated from the same Sass.

 ## Getting started
-Assuming you have your own plans for Sass compilation, you'll probably just want to drop the `stylesheets` folder into your usual stylesheets path (note the dependencies in the `Gemfile` and Compass configuration in `config.rb`).
+Assuming you have your own plans for asset compilation, you'll probably just want to drop the `stylesheets` folder into your usual stylesheets path (note the dependencies in the `Gemfile` and Compass configuration in `config.rb`).

 That said, you can run this as a standalone Compass project if you wish.

 1. `bundle install`
 - `compass watch` or `compass compile` to compile CSS to `css/`

-See `index.html` for an example of how to include the `oldie.css`.

 ## Module syntax
 ```sass